Kinetica-jl/.github/profile/README.md

 Extending user control over kinetic simulations, Kinetica.jl makes use of a modular calculator interface for rate constant calculations.
 This allows for a wide variety of techniques to be utilised within kinetic simulations, ranging from expensive DFT-based approaches to fast ML-based approximations.

 We currently provide the KineticaKPM.jl package for calculating rate constants from ML-predicted activation energies, and aim to release further calculator packages in the future.
 However, the calculator interface allows for simple user definition of new methods too.

+## Get Started

+Kinetica can be installed through the Julia package manager.
+See [the documentation](https://kinetica-jl.github.io/Kinetica.jl/stable/) for details and tutorials.